andbue/nashi/README.md

 ### Keyboard shortcuts in the text input area
 - Tab/Shift+Tab switches to the next/previous input.
 - Shift+Enter saves the edits for the current line.
 - Shift+Insert shows an additional range of characters to select as an alternative to the character next to the cursor.
-Input one of them using the corresponding number.
+Input one of them using the corresponding number while holding Insert.
 - Shift+ArrowDown opens a new comment field (Shift+ArrowUp switches back to the transcription line).
 ### Global keyboard shortcuts
 - Ctrl+Space Zooms in to line width